-How long will does the chronic pain rehabilitation program take?
+How long does the chronic pain rehabilitation program take?

-If you are referred to this specialized service, prepare yourself for a unique three-to-four-week course of therapy designed to help those patients who are most devastated by physical and emotional pain.
-Rigorous, day-long clinics offer physical rehabilitation, stress and pain control regimens, and medication management.
+If you are referred to this specialized service, prepare yourself for a unique three-to-four-week course of therapy designed to help those patients whose lives have been seriously harmed.
+Day-long clinics offer physical rehabilitation, stress and pain control regimens, as well as, medication management.